srisai-chinthakindi/srisai-chinthakindi/README.md

 ## About Me

 I'm an IT graduate from KMIT currently working as an ASDE at Brane.

-## Interests

-- **Travel Enthusiast:** I absolutely love traveling, especially to mountains and beaches.
-Exploring different cultures and landscapes rejuvenates me.
+*Travel Enthusiast I absolutely love traveling to mountains,beaches and Coffee Conversations:*
-- **Coffee Conversations:** I enjoy insightful conversations over a cup of coffee.
-Let's connect and discuss tech, travel, or anything interesting!

 <h3>Where to find me</h3>